UX DESIGN • UX RESEARCH • CONTENT DESIGN

 Main Goals

-• Clearly communicate the benefits and details of the affiliate program to drive product purchases and affiliate sign-ups;
+• Communicate the benefits and details of the affiliate program to drive product purchases and affiliate sign-ups.

 • Migrate the e-commerce website from WordPress to the Shopify platform.